superbrothers/kubernetes-docs/kubectl_config_set-context.md

   -s, --server string                  The address and port of the Kubernetes API server
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
-      --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use --username string                Username for basic authentication to the API server --warnings-as-errors             Treat warnings received from the server as errors and exit with a non-zero exit code
+      --token string                   Bearer token for authentication to the API server --username string                Username for basic authentication to the API server --warnings-as-errors             Treat warnings received from the server as errors and exit with a non-zero exit code
 ```